01

 Notice to the reported person and to other persons

-1. The following apply for Arcedi Biotech, GRISOGKO, For Emma, Fiberpartner, Niels Burchart, Bøgeris Transportbånd, Rampe Sluseteknik, Flex Wind DK, Grene Wind Industry Supplies, Nos and MPASIA
+1. The following apply for ARCEDI Biotech, GRISOGKO, For Emma, Fiberpartner, Niels Burchart, Bøgeris Transportbånd, Rampe Sluseteknik, Flex Wind DK, Grene Wind Industry Supplies, NOS and MPASIA

 If information about you has been reported in the whistleblower scheme and the report is assessed to fall within the Company’s whistleblower scheme, you will be notified as soon as possible, taking into account the investigation of the report.